CATEGORIES & CRITERIA

 BIKE BRAND OF THE YEAR

 Who should you nominate?
 This category celebrates bicycle brands that have demonstrated excellence, innovation, and positive impact on the industry over the past year.
-Eligible nominees must be active bicycle brands that have launched at least one new bike model or significant product line within the last year.
+Eligible nominees must be active bicycle brands that have launched at least one new bike model or significant product line within the last 12 months.

-Winner will be decided by a judging panel.
+Voting Method: The winner will be decided by a judging panel.

 Judging Criteria: Nominees will be evaluated on the following key areas: